Piegan Blackfeet: Before 1870s

-The introduction of the horse is placed at about 1730, when raids by the Shoshoni prompted the Piegan to obtain horses from the Kutenai, Salish and Nez Perce.
+The introduction of the horse is placed at about 1730, when raids by the Shoshone prompted the Piegan to obtain horses from the Kutenai and other Interior Salish peoples, as well as the Nez Perce.
 Early accounts of contact with European-descended people date to the late eighteenth century.
 The fur trader James Gaddy and the Hudson's Bay Company explorer David Thompson, the first Whites recorded as seeing Bow River, camped with a group of Piegan during the 1787–1788 winter.

 In 1858 the Piegan in the United States were estimated to number 3,700.
 Three years later, Hayden estimated the population at 2,520.
 The population was at times dramatically lower when the Blackfeet people suffered declines due to infectious disease epidemics.
 They had no natural immunity to Eurasian diseases, and the 1837 smallpox epidemic on the Plains killed 6,000 Blackfeet, as well as thousands more in other tribes.
-The Blackfoot also suffered from starvation because of disruption of food supplies and war.
+The Blackfeet also suffered from starvation because of disruption of food supplies and war.
 When the last buffalo hunt failed in 1882, that year became known as the starvation year.
 In 1900, there were an estimated 20,000 Blackfoot.
 In 1906 there were 2,072 under the Blackfeet Agency in Montana, and 493 under the Piegan band in Alberta, Canada.
 In the early 21st century, there are more than 35,000.
 In the US 2010 census, 105,304 people identified as Piegan Blackfeet, 27,279 of them full-blooded, the remainder self-identified as being of more than one race or, in some cases, with ancestry from more than one tribe, but they primarily identified as Blackfeet.

 The Blackfeet had controlled large portions of Alberta and Montana.
 Today the Blackfeet Reservation in Montana is the size of Delaware, and the three Blackfoot reserves in Alberta have a much smaller area.

 The Blackfeet hold belief "in a sacred force that permeates all things, represented symbolically by the sun whose light sustains all things".

 The Blackfeet have "manly-hearted women".
 These were recorded as acting in many of the social roles of men.
 This includes a willingness to sing alone, usually considered "immodest", and using a men's singing style.